 This Thursday, February 14th is a day couples either pointedly mark, or ignore.
 Of course if you do observe it, presents and special meals can be good in terms of celebrating your relationship.
 However, maybe for everyone this Valentine’s Day, a rekindling of what your partner means to you, and how they enrich your life, is a worthy starting point.
 Sometimes, it can be easy to forget the reasons we fell in love with someone, but keeping the intimacy alive with respect, love, passion and compassion, will always surmount all other gifts.

 How do you feel when in a romantic relationship?
 Do you think that you successfully balance the celebration of your love (be it on a special day, or continuously through dates/time spent together), with a deeper intimate connection?
 Do certain songs, poems, works of literature, remind you of your partner?
 Please feel free to write in with any reflections.
-And as ever, if anything has been evoked for you in this article and you want to gain more insight, here at The Awareness Centre we provide counselling for help with issues around trust and intimacy, couples counselling for partners to explore their relationship, and Psychosexual Therapy (from September 2013).
+And as ever, if anything has been evoked for you in this article and you want to gain more insight, here at The Awareness Centre we provide counselling for help with issues around trust and intimacy, couples counselling for partners to explore their relationship, and Psychosexual Therapy.